Study Guides

 Goes through the new 2nd Edition Chapter by Chapter

-(Can’t afford Schweickart’s new 2nd edition at the moment?
-While its worth every bit of the price, the First Edition of ‘After Capitalism’ can now be downloaded HERE for free!)
+(the 2nd Edition of ‘After Capitalism’ can now be downloaded HERE for free!)

 DEMAND EVERYTHING: Lessons of the Transformative Organizing Model A 24-page pamphlet by Steve Williams for study groups on organization building.